 John Henson was born in Nashville and attended David Lipscomb College, the University of Tennessee and Tennessee Bible College.
 He has been preaching since 1988, and also been a newspaper writer and editor.
 He won the first-place award in news reporting from the Tennessee Press Association in 2007.
 He preaches for the Grand Blanc church of Christ in Grand Blanc, Michigan.

 Michael Hildreth is a native of San Diego, where he was baptized in 2000.
 He is a graduate of the Philippine Bible College (2008) and the Brown Trail School of Preaching (2010).
 Having lived in the Philippines, he continues to work closely with brethren there.
 He has conducted one public debate.
-He and his wife, Myla, have three children and he preaches for the church in Earth, Texas.
+He and his wife, Myla, have three children.

 Charles Ivie is from Baird, Texas.
 He attended the Brown Trail School of Preaching, where he graduated in 1978 (while the school was still directed by Roy C. Deaver).
 He has preached in Kansas, New Mexico, Oklahoma, and Texas.
 Since 2004, Charles has been preaching in Tatum, New Mexico, where he and his wife, Dena, live and work.
 They have six children.